ropensci/roweb3/content/blog/2023-02-17-champions-kick-off/index.md

 ## The Champions Program got off to a great start in 2023!

-From September to November 2022, we [launched the rOpenSci Champions Program](/champions/).
+We're happy to report on the first couple of months in our first run of the [rOpenSci Champions Program](/champions/).
+In September 2022, we launched the program, advertising for both mentors and mentees to apply.

 We received a total of **102** applications from **31** different countries.
 Seventy-four applications were for champions and twenty eight for mentors.
 We are very grateful to everyone who took the time to apply to our program.